Typhoon Mangkhut: Retirement

-After the season, PAGASA retired the name Ompong for causing more than ₱1 billion in damage; in March 2019, PAGASA chose the name Obet to replace Ompong for the 2022 season.
+Due to its catastrophic damage and high death toll in Luzon, the PAGASA retired the name Ompong from their tropical cyclone naming lists and will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR).
+It was replaced with Obet in 2019 and it was first used in 2022 season.

-Due to the damage and high death toll in Luzon, the name Mangkhut was officially retired during the 51st annual session of the ESCAP/WMO Typhoon Committee in February 2019.
+The name Mangkhut was also officially retired during the 51st annual session of the ESCAP/WMO Typhoon Committee from rotating typhoon lists in February 2019.
 In July 2020, the Typhoon Committee subsequently chose Krathon as its replacement name.